 Art & Design

-Art is either taught by the class teacher as part of a broader curricular approach, as a discrete subject by Kath Hitchings, or in individual one to one sessions by the Art Teacher and Artist in Residence.
-The Arts Policy covers the whole school which includes students from Key Stage 2, Key Stage 3 and Key Stages 4 and 5 and it enables students with a wide range of learning difficulties to access the National Curriculum and their entitlement to the Arts at the appropriate level.
-The Arts within any school provide a powerful vehicle for self expression and communication, but in a school for students with learning difficulties they have a particularly vital role to play:
+Art is either taught by the class teacher as part of a broader curricular approach, as a discrete subject by Kath Hitchings and Esther Parmour, or in individual one to one sessions by the Art Teacher and Artist in Residence.
+The Arts Policy enables students with a wide range of learning difficulties to access the National Curriculum and their entitlement to the Arts at the appropriate level.
+The Arts within any school provide a powerful vehicle for self-expression and communication, but in a school for students with learning difficulties they have a particularly vital role to play:

-“I found I could say things with colour and shapes that I couldn’t say any other way… things I had no words for.” – Georgia O’Keeffe
+“I found I could say things with colour and shapes that I couldn’t say any other way… things I had no words for.” – Georgia O’Keeffe, American Artist.

 We are in the process of applying for the Platinum Status for the Arts Mark and continue to take many of our students through the Arts Award Qualification.
 This is on top of offering GCSE and WJEC Art and Design.
-As part of show casing the Arts Award activities, we hold regular events for sharing with parents and the wider community.
-We have very strong links with both NADFAS and Cranleigh Arts Centre and regularly seek opportunities to bring new Art experiences to our students or by taking them out on trips to galleries and exhibitions.
-Every October we hold an Arts Week, kindly sponsored by NADFAS-where we have involved sculptors, actors, animators and graffiti artists to name a few!
+As part of show casing the Arts Award activities, we hold regular events planned for sharing with parents and the wider community.
+We have very strong links with both The Arts Society and Cranleigh Arts Centre and regularly seek opportunities to bring new Arts experiences to our students.
+Annually, during October, we hold an Arts Week, inviting sculptors, actors, animators and graffiti artists to visit to work with and inspire our young people, and this is to name just a few!